Trump picked Lee Zeldin to lead the EPA. What will that mean for environmental policy?

 And then he returned to what seemed to be his main point: “So I’m excited to get to work to implement President Trump’s economic agenda.”

-The second half of the six-minute interview was spent discussing other matters — New York Governor Kathy Hochul’s recent phone call with Trump, the indictment against the former president still making its way through New York’s supreme court.
+The second half of the six-minute interview was spent discussing other matters — New York Governor Kathy Hochul’s recent phone call with Trump, and the indictment against the former president still making its way through New York’s Supreme Court.

-Zeldin, a 44-year-old attorney and former army lieutenant, does not have a background in environmental policy.
+Zeldin, a 44-year-old attorney and former Army lieutenant, does not have a background in environmental policy.
 He made his foray into politics through the New York State Senate in 2011, serving until 2014.
-That year, he was elected to be the U.S. representative for the state’s first congressional district, which encompasses much of Long Island.
+That year, he was elected to be the U.S. representative for the state’s 1st Congressional District, which encompasses much of Long Island.

 As a congressman, Zeldin did not serve on any subcommittees overseeing environmental policy.
 He regularly voted against progressive climate and environment policies, earning him a lifetime score of just 14 percent from the League of Conservation Voters, an advocacy group that tracks congress members’ positions on environmental legislation.
 At the height of the COVID-19 pandemic, in 2020, he voted against an amendment to block the EPA from finalizing a Trump-era soot standard that would expose communities of color to additional air pollution that studies have linked to increased COVID mortality.
 The amendment ultimately passed.